The Liouville property for groups acting on rooted trees: Proof of

-\begin{proof} It is of course enough to prove that the sections of any given and fixed element $g\in\M$ verify the lemma.
-We first show that for every $h\in\M$ there exist a $n_h$ such that for $n\geq n_h$ all of its $n$th level sections are in the generating set $\A_n\cup\B_n$.
-From the definition of $\A_n$ and $\B_n$, it suffices to prove this for $n=n_h$.
-We do this by induction on the word metric $|h|$ associated to the generating set $\A\cup\B$.
-For $h\in\A\cup\B$ the claim holds with $n_h=0$.
+\begin{proof} We first show that for every $h\in\M$ there exist a $n_h$ such that for $n\geq n_h$ all of its $n$th level sections are in the generating set $A_n\cup B_n$.
+From the definition of $A_n$ and $B_n$, it suffices to prove this for $n=n_h$.
+We do this by induction on the word metric $|h|$ associated to the generating set $A\cup B$.
+For $h\in A\cup B$ the claim holds with $n_h=0$.

-First of all, observe that if $h$ is a product of two generators then its first level sections are in $\A_1\cup\B_1$, so that one can take $n_h=1$.
-Indeed, if $h=s_1s_2$, with $s_1,s_2\in\A$ then $h\in\A$ and its first level sections are in $\A_1\cup\B_1$ by definition.
-If $s_1$ is in $\B$ then its sections are trivial, and from \eqref{sections multiplication rule} we see that first level sections of $h$ are those of $s_2$ possibly in a different order, and are in $\A_1 \cup \B_1$.
-Similarly, this is the case if $s_2\in\B$.
+First of all, observe that if $h$ is a product of two generators then its first level sections are in $A_1\cup B_1$, so that one can take $n_h=1$.
+Indeed, if $h=s_1s_2$, with $s_1,s_2\in\A$ then $h\in\A$ and its first level sections are in $A_1\cup B_1$ by definition.
+If $s_1$ is in $B$ then its sections are trivial, and from \eqref{sections multiplication rule} we see that first level sections of $h$ are those of $s_2$ possibly in a different order, and are in $A_1 \cup B_1$.
+Similarly, this is the case if $s_2\in B$.

 Generally, suppose that the conclusion holds for $h$, and consider $g=hs$.
 Then sections of $g$ at level $n_h+1$ are first level sections of products from $A_{n_h}\cup\B_{n_h}$.
 The case of a product of two generators applies, and the sections are in $\A_{n_h+1}\cup\B_{n_h+1}$, so $n_g=n_h+1$ will do.